-If the Issuer defaults on the payment of principal or interest on the Subordinated Notes, the holders of the Subordinated Notes will only institute a proceeding in Malaysia for the winding-up of the Issuer if it is so contractually obliged.
-The holders of the Subordinated Notes will have no right to accelerate payment of the Subordinated Notes in the case of default in payment or failure to perform a covenant except as they may be so permitted under the Terms and Conditions of the Notes.
+If the Issuer defaults on the payment of principal or interest on the Subordinated Notes or fails to perform its covenants, the holders of the Subordinated Notes will have no right to accelerate payment of the Subordinated Notes, except as they may be so permitted under the Terms and Conditions of the Notes.

 The Subordinated Notes will be direct, unconditional, unsecured and subordinated obligations of the Issuer and will rank junior in priority to the claims of senior creditors.
-Upon the occurrence of any winding-up proceeding, the rights of the holders of the Subordinated Notes to payments on such Subordinated Notes will be subordinated as set out in the Terms and Conditions of the Notes and the applicable Pricing Supplement.
-In a winding-up proceeding, the holders of the Subordinated Notes may recover less than the holders of deposit liabilities or the holders of other unsubordinated liabilities of the Issuer, as applicable.
+Upon the occurrence of any Winding-up Proceeding, the rights of the holders of the Subordinated Notes to payments on such Subordinated Notes will be subordinated as set out in the Terms and Conditions of the Notes and the applicable Pricing Supplement.
+In a Winding-up Proceeding, the holders of the Subordinated Notes may recover less than the holders of deposit liabilities or the holders of other unsubordinated liabilities of the Issuer, as applicable.
 As there is no precedent for a winding-up of a major financial institution in Malaysia, there is uncertainty as to the manner in which such a proceeding would occur and the results thereof.
 Although Subordinated Notes may pay a higher rate of interest than comparable Notes which are not subordinated, there is a real risk that an investor in Subordinated Notes will lose all or some of his investment should the Issuer become insolvent.